 Pitfalls towards Practical Implementation

 Blockchain technology is serving well certain coins-related markets and is starting to create the basis of breakthrough transactional apps in various fields.
 Yet when applied to mass-market apps such as product authentication, several challenges remain to be solved and careful selection of base technology is required:

 Cost of Mining: Leading platforms such as Etherium, used in e-coin-related apps., present steep mining cost and create a challenging environment for mass-market applications.
 A technology that promises less than 10 $cents per code is required, which implies careful selection of the blockchain core engine.

-Size of network: A distribution of transactional data at more than 10 nodes is recommended to ensure a high level of resistance to change.
+Size and performance of the network: A distribution of transactional data at more than 10 nodes is recommended to ensure a high level of resistance to change.
 While public networks such as Etherium already offer a massive number of nodes that keep duplicates of transactional data, new platforms or self-run versions of Blockchain technology may not be that secure.